 I personally do not own any MLP, neither do I plan to.
 I actually prefer REIT and some commodity stocks which pay a high yield.
-These are the main passive income sources I use.
+These are the main passive income sources I have and you can follow the same stretegy to earn a passive income.
 Now let us quickly check what is a qualified dividend and what is a nonqualified dividend.

 When Are Dividends Taxed?